corpnewt/CorpBot.py/README.md

 	  $unblockall
 	   └─ Unblocks all blocked servers and owners (owner-only).

+## JazUtils
+####	JazUtils Cog (7 commands) - JazUtils.py Extension:
+	  $emptyroles
+	   └─ Shows a list of roles that have zero members.
+	  $fullsnowflake [sid]
+	   └─ show all available data about a snowflake ID
+	  $rolecall <rolename>
+	   └─ Counts the number of members with a specific role.
+	  $rolecount
+	   └─ Simply counts the number of roles on the server. (excluding @everyone)
+	  $roles [sort_order=name]
+	   └─ Shows roles and their member counts.
+Takes one argument,
+	  $snowflake [sid]
+	   └─ show the date a snowflake ID was created
+	  $whohas <rolename>
+	   └─ Lists the people who have the specified role alongside their online status.

 ## Jpeg
 ####	Jpeg Cog (1 command) - Jpeg.py Extension:
 	  $jpeg [url]